pixelbakery/pixelbakery-website/README.md

 ## Creating new case studies

+### Project Previews

+Project previews are what is displayed on the /work page.
+There are three critical items that need to be added for this.

+1. A JPEG image still
+2. A short (less than 6 seconds) mp4 preview of the project
+3. An additional render of the preview video as a WebM

+These all MUST have the same file name.
+The naming convention is `client-name-project-name-preview`.
+For example:

+1. `first-honey-bee-better-preview.jpg`
+2. `first-honey-bee-better-preview.mp4`
+3. `first-honey-bee-better-preview.webm`

 ### Credits

 You can add a URL field if the person has a website (such as an IMDB) to link to.
 For example, it could look like this: